coiby/WuGroup/bag_of_tasks.md

 # Bag of Tasks

-Since on the level of image,
+Since on the levels of image and pool,

 ## Parallelization levels in Quantum ESPRESSO